 Breast cancer risk drops by 30% when vitamin D levels reach just 40 ng/mL, a relatively low level.
 Observational data suggests that just 2000 IU/day of vitamin D per day can reduce the incidence of breast cancer by 50%.
 Another study showed that 800IU/day of vitamin D may be associated with enhanced survival rates among breast cancer cases.
 And it’s not just good for beating breast cancer.
 Improving vitamin D, along with calcium levels, has also been shown to decrease the risk of all cancers in post-menopausal women.

 During pregnancy, the mother needs calcium for both her skeleton and the baby’s.
 Without vitamin D, calcium won’t be absorbed in the hard tissues like bone and teeth.
 This can cause bone loss and severe osteopenia for both the mother and the child.
 Vitamin D has also been shown to increase the absorption of calcium from food.

-Vitamin D supports the “Killer cells” of the immune system.
+Vitamin D supports the “killer cells” of your immune system.
 These are important for seeking out and destroying pathogens.

-In one study, 93 percent of women with infertility were vitamin D deficient.
-In 2006, a study showed that 2/3 of women are vitamin D deficient.
-Sun exposure, skin color, location, and even omega-3 fat balance can influence your vitamin D levels.
+Sun exposure, skin color, location, and even omega-3 fatty acid balance can influence your vitamin D levels.
 A Bulletproof diet will help ensure you get as much as possible, but testing and supplementation is wise.
-Again, the Vitamin D counsel recommends you take a minimum of 1000 IU per 25 pounds of body weight, and that is what my wife and I do.
+Again, the Vitamin D council recommends you take a minimum of 1000 IU per 25 pounds of body weight, and that is what my wife and I do.